Matthew19951/leetcode/README.md

 # leetcode
-Some exercises from leetcode to consolidate your programming foundation
+Some exercises from leetcode to consolidate your python programming foundation

 just do it